japannt/pepegaDownloader/README.md

 Written over the course of 3,5 days in C# and .net 3.1, whilst having some kind of flu idk.

+All pepe images are taken from [The Eye](https://the-eye.eu/), So big thanks to them!

 ### Features

  - Makes your desktop more interesting.